futres/futres-data-interface/README.md

 # About
-A lightweight interface for visualizing global plant phenology, currently running at https://www.plantphenology.org/, drawing on data that has been indexed using the
+A lightweight interface for visualizing vertebrate traits, drawing on data that has been indexed using the [https://github.com/futres/fovt-data-pipeline](fovt-data-pipeline).
-[https://github.com/biocodellc/ppo-data-pipeline](ppo-data-pipeline).
 This interface is written in angularJS, leaflet, and bootstrap and calls data services using the [https://github.com/biocodellc/ppo-data-server](ppo-data-server).